JOURNEY TO THE OTHERWORLDLY

 All meals not mentioned above (lunch day 1, dinner day 2)

-Additional food + beverages (guests need to pack their own snacks for the main hike on day 2)
+Additional food + beverages (guests need to pack their own snacks for the main hike on day 2 but a lunch pack will be provided)

 NEED TO KNOW